GSA/CFO.gov/_pages/grants-stakeholder-sessions.md

 layout: default
 permalink: /grants-stakeholder-sessions/
 title: Grants Stakeholder Sessions Landing Page
 description: Welcome to the Grants Stakeholder Sessions Landing Page.
-On this page, you’ll find links to the Informational Session and Stakeholder Feedback Sessions.
+On this page, you’ll find links related to the Informational Session and Stakeholder Feedback Sessions.
 In addition, we will be posting the recording of the Informational Session and the Program Design Video here.
 ---

 {% comment %}